-If your complaint is about a member of staff, you should first raise this with the principal either in person or in writing, and a meeting can be arranged with the principal to discuss the issue at hand.
+If your complaint is about a member of staff, you should first raise this with the principal or their representative either in person or in writing.
+A meeting can be arranged to discuss the issue at hand.
+If it is a minor issue, then this should be raised first with the Leader of Learning or the phase leader.
+If it is a major issue, then the Principal or their representative will meet with you.
+If needed please seek the advice from the Leader of Learning or the Phase Leader.